 The Christian formula for salvation is based in part on the concept that no human being is righteous and all attempts at righteousness are hopeless endeavors.
 This concept is founded on such passages as the following:

-They are all gone aside, they are all together become filthy: there is none that doeth good, no, not one.
+They have all turned aside, they have together become corrupt; there is none who does good, no, not one.
 (Psalms 14:3)

-But we are all as an unclean thing, and all our righteousnesses are as filthy rags; and we all do fade as a leaf; and our iniquities, like the wind, have taken us away.
+But we are all like an unclean thing, and all our righteousnesses are like filthy rags; we all fade as a leaf, and our iniquities, like the wind, have taken us away.
 (Isaiah 64:6)

 This is the problem with constructing a doctrine from verses taken here and there.
 If we would read Isaiah 64:5, the preceding verse, we would find that the Spirit of God, as He does in so many passages, is contrasting the righteous and the wicked:

-Thou meetest him that rejoiceth and worketh righteousness, those that remember thee in thy ways: behold, thou art wroth; for we have sinned: in those is continuance, and we shall be saved.
+You meet him who rejoices and works righteousness, those who remember you in your ways.
+Behold, you are angry, for we have sinned, in those is continuance, and we shall be saved.